dirham/rewardz_assigment/README.md

 # Book rental
-is book rental app that using openlibarary api to search a book and simulate book rentals and calculate the fee automatically for extended rent.
+is a book rental app that using openlibarary api to search a book and simulate book rentals and calculate the fee automatically for extended rent.

 ### Up and run using Docker
 You need Docker and docker compose installed before run the command below: